bruvellu/light-sheet-image-analysis-workshop-2026/practicals/practical_3d/index.md

 ### Contrast

 The Contrast section shows a histogram of pixel intensities of the image for each channel, which we can choose using the dropdown menu.
 We can set the minimum, gamma, and maximum values for the intensity and alpha (transparency) properties of each pixel.
 The weight option controls the general opacity of the channel (0=invisible, 100=visible).
-There’s also more advanced options like lighting and rendering algorithm which we’ll simply use the default states as it is usually good for most of the use cases.
+There's also more advanced options like lighting and rendering algorithm which we'll simply use the default states as they are usually good for most use cases.

 Adjusting the intensity and alpha values is the most impactful way to improve the 3D rendering.
 With the intensity setting we can define which pixel value in the image corresponds to total black (minimum) and which corresponds to total white.
-It’s the same as in the standard `Brightness & Contrast` tool.
+It's the same as in the standard `Brightness & Contrast` tool.
 By default, 3Dscript will load these values from the original stack.
-In this case, it loaded min=3 and max=521.
+In this case, it loaded `min=3` and `max=521`.

 ::: {layout-ncol=2}